DS2L/Proof-of-Phishing-Smart-Contracts/README.md

 # Overview

-This repository contains verification snapshots for **phishing contracts** that were observed performing **transaction simulation phishing attacks**.
+This repository contains verification snapshots for **phishing contracts** that were observed performing **phishing attacks against crypto wallet users**.
 Each phishing contract has its own folder under `Ethereum_unlabelled_phishing_contracts/`, named by the contract address.
 Inside each contract folder, there is a `tx_history` file which documents our testing result of phishing contracts.

 ---